 How profitable a bank is affects its long-term survivability.
 A bank can retain its earnings, increasing its capital cushion, or use them to address problematic loans, likely making the bank better able to withstand economic shocks.
 Conversely, losses diminish a bank's ability to do those things.

 Hinsdale Bank & Trust Company exceeded the national average on Bankrate's test of earnings, achieving a score of 18 out of a possible 30.

-One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by total equity.
-Hinsdale Bank & Trust Company's most recent annualized quarterly return on equity was 9.22 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one widely used measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Hinsdale Bank & Trust Company was 10.03 percent, above the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank reported net income of $28.5 million on total equity of $294.2 million.
 The bank experienced an annualized return on average assets, or ROA, of 1.33 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.